laurelschwulst/elventy-laurel/e/wildness-knows-the-score.md

   <figcaption><div>Untitled (Good Times, Bad Times) (2007) by Anna Jermolaewa</div></figcaption>
 </figure>

 When artists use wild animals in their work, I like to think they are examining the state of the planet.
-In his film [*The Nightwatch*](https://www.are.na/block/418538), a fox roams London's National Portrait Gallery after hours.
+In his film [_The Nightwatch_](https://www.are.na/block/418538), a fox roams London's National Portrait Gallery after hours.
 Through compiling footage from the museum's built-in security cameras that follow the fox's path, Francis Alÿs calls attention to the ubiquity of public surveillance in London, where the fox is a common urban cohabitant and the National Portrait Gallery is a well-known cultural landmark.
-In Anna Jermolaewa's three photographs [*Untitled (Good Times, Bad Times)*](https://www.are.na/block/725947), pigeons rest on a brutalist wall clock.
+In Anna Jermolaewa's three photographs [_Untitled (Good Times, Bad Times)_](https://www.are.na/block/725947), pigeons rest on a brutalist wall clock.
 It turns out the minute hand is more dependable for a rest than the hour, making the rest a relatively quick one.

-* * * * *
+---

 In a sense, Wild Animals vs. Manmade Materials is a collection of sentinel species.
 You can understand it as a portrait of the planet using animal signals as material.
 It's also inadvertently a collection of human technology through time, including surveillance systems (like in *The Nightwatch*), drones (caught by falcons and tigers, and designed by DARPA to look like hummingbirds), the Internet (whose undersea cables have been attacked by sharks), powerful light beams (like those that confuse migratory birds when beamed into the sky as a 9/11 Memorial) and border walls (which prohibit endangered jaguars of the American Southwest and Mexico the large amounts of land needed to survive and reproduce), to name a few.